House of Vasa: Gustav I of Sweden

 Gustav Eriksson, a son of Cecilia Månsdotter Eka and Erik Johansson Vasa, was probably born in 1496.
 The birth most likely took place in Rydboholm Castle, northeast of Stockholm, the manor house of the father, Erik.
 The newborn got his name, Gustav, from Erik's grandfather Gustav Anundsson.

 Since the end of the 14th century, Sweden had been a part of the Kalmar Union with Denmark and Norway.
 The Danish dominance in this union occasionally led to uprisings in Sweden.
-During Gustav's childhood, parts of the Swedish nobility tried to make Sweden independent.
+During Gustav's childhood, parts of the Swedish nobility has tried to make Sweden independent from the union.
 Gustav and his father Erik supported the party of Sten Sture the Younger, regent of Sweden from 1512, and its struggle against the Danish King Christian II.
 Following the battle of Brännkyrka in 1518, where Sten Sture's troops beat the Danish forces, it was decided that Sten Sture and King Christian would meet in Österhaninge for negotiations.
 To guarantee the safety of the king, the Swedish side sent six hostages to be kept by the Danes for as long as the negotiations lasted.
 However, Christian did not show up for the negotiations, violated the deal with the Swedish side, and took the hostages to Copenhagen.
 The six hostages were Hemming Gadh, Lars Siggesson (Sparre), Jöran Siggesson (Sparre), Olof Ryning, Bengt Nilsson (Färla) – and Gustav Eriksson.